Saturation of algebraic surfaces: Introduction

 \subsection{Structure of the paper.}

-Section \ref{sec:gluing} contains preliminary facts that are used throughout the paper.
-In Section \ref{ssec:alg_sp} we recall general properties of algebraic spaces.
-In Section \ref{ssec:pushout} we develop some tools allowing to glue surfaces, such as the existence of pushouts in $\Dalg$ (Lemma \ref{lem_push-outs_in_Dalg}).
+In the preliminary Section \ref{sec:gluing} we recall some general properties of algebraic spaces.
+In Section \ref{ssec:pushout} we show how to glue surfaces along big open subspaces, thus proving that the category $\Dalg$ of surfaces and big open embeddings admits pushouts (Lemma~\ref{lem:push-outs_in_Dalg}).
+In Section \ref{ssec:contractions} we recall a standard fact about gluing birational contractions.

+In Section \ref{sec:saturation} we formally introduce saturation of surfaces (Definition \ref{def:saturation}) and prove its basic properties.
+In Section \ref{ssec:sat-construction} we prove that the saturation exists and can be constructed from a compactification as described above, see Proposition \ref{prop:saturation-criterion}.
+In Section \ref{ssec:saturation_univ-property} we prove its universal property in the category $\Dalg$.